hex-digital/bloom-modules/src/Hero/Blocks/docs/hero.md

 The Hero block is a section of its own.
 It has an innerblock template of Tag, Heading and Paragraph.

-This hero has a video background, which first loads an image, then the video.
+This hero can have an image or video background.
+Videos only load on larger screen sizes (desk up) - it will first load the image, then the video.

 <img src="./hero.png">